alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 ## Baseline Model
 Pytorch example "PyTorch Profiler With TensorBoard" is used as base code which is available [Link](https://pytorch.org/tutorials/intermediate/tensorboard_profiler_tutorial.html) accessed on February 13, 2024.

-For a while, I have been intrigued by one portion in particular of the TensorBoard-plugin tutorial.
-The tutorial introduces a classification model (based on the Resnet architecture) that is trained on the popular Cifar10 dataset.
-It proceeds to demonstrate how PyTorch Profiler and the TensorBoard plugin can be used to identify and fix a bottleneck in the data loader.
+The tutorial has used a classification model (based on the Mobilenet_V2 architecture) that is trained on the popular CIFAR10 dataset.
+PyTorch Profiler and the PyTorch TensorBoard plugin are used to identify a bottleneck in the training step.

 ![1_baseline_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/3c871ec6-9aac-45c3-a306-7e43f5f65fe7)
 ![1_baseline_memory_u](https://github.com/alishafique3/ML_and_DL_Made_Easy/assets/17300597/3e1a7661-e364-4987-8b4a-1953b3081aa1)
+As we can see, the step time is 117 msec with the GPU utilization is 73.28%.
+The average memory used in each training step can be found in the "Memory View" window.
+The base model uses almost 2.5GB in each training step.

 ## Optimization #1: Automatic Mixed Precision
 The GPU Kernel View displays the amount of time that the GPU kernels were active and can be a helpful resource for improving GPU utilization: